BeingTomGreen/zomfkit-api/readme.md

 ### What is this?

-A basic set of json APIs that you can query to retrive information relating to the game [Runescape](http://runescape.com).
+A basic set of json APIs that you can query to retrieve information relating to the game [Runescape](http://runescape.com).

 Currently this isn't even close to complete, and still under **heavy** development.